 This document has been developed by DCS NSW, as the Gateway Coordination Agency (GCA) for capital IT projects and programs.
 Copyright in this material and assurance methodology outlined resides with the New South Wales Government.
-Enquiries around reproduction of the material outside of the NSW Government should be directed to ICTAssurance@customerservice.nsw.gov.au.
+Enquiries around reproduction of the material outside of the NSW Government should be directed to XXXX.NSW.GOV.AU (Note to DCS to provide hyperlink for enquires).